The post provides an in-depth description of the Flynn motor circuit concept and furnishes the rough replication details for the same.

 A circular structure also made up of ferromagnetic material can be seen positioned exactly at the center of the two "C" shaped stator.
 This forms the rotor of the proposed Flynn motor design.

-The above rotor circular structure encloses five projected convex arms at its circumference with a specific cut-out shape which makes a calculated angle with the complimentary concave edges enclosed with the two"C" shaped stator.
+The above rotor circular structure encloses five projected convex arms at its circumference with a specific cut-out shape which makes a calculated angle with the complementary concave edges enclosed with the two"C" shaped stator.

 The relative angle between the rotor/stator surfaces are configured such that all the surfaces never come face to face at any given instant.